section-engineering-education/engineering-education/content/articles/django-htmx/index.md

 If these questions have come to your mind, you are in the right place.

 In this article, I will build a simple Django application that creates, deletes content from the database, and displays the current content asynchronously without the page refreshing.
 This is important if you don't want to go through the stress of using a library like React or Vue.
-The project built inthis tutorial can be found on [GitHub](https://github.com/khabdrick/django-htmx-tutorial).
+The project built in this tutorial can be found on [GitHub](https://github.com/khabdrick/django-htmx-tutorial).

 #### Prerequisites
 - Basic understanding of Django
 - Django installed(v3.2)
 - Python installed(v3.8)

 ### What is HTMX?
 The general idea behind [HTMX](https://htmx.org/) is simplifying web application development by using HTML attributes to incorporate [AJAX](https://htmx.org/docs#ajax), [CSS Transitions](https://htmx.org/docs#css_transitions), [WebSockets](https://htmx.org/docs#websockets), and [Server-Sent Events](https://htmx.org/docs#sse) directly into HTML.
 You don’t need to write any JavaScript for the basic things required to run a full-fledged web application unlike React, Vue, and other frontend libraries.
 To use HTMX in Django, you don’t need to install anything, you just need to attach CDN to your HTML and you are good to go.

 ### Creating, Listing, and Deleting with HTMX and Django